Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 Illinois Performance Insights

-- On the boards, the Fighting Illini were 24th-best in the nation in rebounds (35.3 per game) last season.
-They were 135th in rebounds conceded (30.5 per game).
+- The Fighting Illini were the 24th-best team in the country in rebounds per game (35.3) and ranked 135th in rebounds conceded (30.5) last year.

-- Last season Illinois was ranked 230th in college basketball in assists with 12.4 per game.
+- Last season Illinois was ranked 230th in the country in assists with 12.4 per game.

-- Giving up 6.0 3-pointers per game and conceding 33.4% from downtown last year, Illinois was 38th and 149th in college basketball, respectively, in those categories.
+- Illinois gave up 6 3-pointers per game and conceded 33.4% from beyond the arc last year, ranking 38th and 149th, respectively, in the nation.

-- The Fighting Illini attempted 58.1% of their shots from inside the arc, and 41.9% from beyond it last season.
-In terms of makes, 71.3% of the Fighting Illini's baskets were 2-pointers, and 28.7% were 3-pointers.
+- The Fighting Illini attempted 41.9% percent of their shots from beyond the arc last season, and 58.1% percent from inside it.
+In terms of makes, 28.7% of the Fighting Illini's baskets were 3-pointers, and 71.3% were 2-pointers.

 Marquette Performance Insights